sedexch/sedexch.github.io/docs/v6n/_old_/orchestration.md

 If you already have a participant with an existing sedex participant certificate (a P12 file).

-Run the sedex-client container using environment-specific values for the following options:
+Run the sedex Client container using environment-specific values for the following options:

 - `--rm` - Automatically remove the container when it exits
 - `/path/to/sedex-data` - The path to the host's "sedex-data" directory or volume (holding the persisted data)